-Last autumn's Moto X Style (Moto X Pure Edition in the States) wasn't quite the sensational smartphone that its predecessor was for its time, but Motorola's flagship has some nice perks for the price - and a new one you won't find anywhere else.
+Last year's Moto X Style (Moto X Pure Edition in the States) wasn't quite the sensational smartphone that its predecessor was for its time, but Motorola's flagship has some nice perks for the price - and a new one you won't find anywhere else.

 Motorola has announced a collaboration with American graffiti artist Futura (a.k.a.
 Futura 2000), whose work dates back about 40 years, and they've had him custom-paint several Moto X Style devices.
 Futura rose to prominence in the early '80s doing work for The Clash, and has since collaborated with the likes of Nike, Supreme, and many other brands.